dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 - _FS_: F selector, no specific purpose.
 Sys V ABI uses it for thread local storage.
 - _GS_: G selector, no specific purpose.
 Sys V ABI uses it for process local storage, commonly used for cpu-local storage in kernels due to `swapgs` instruction.

 When using a selector to refer to a GDT descriptor, we'll also need to specify the ring we're trying to access.
 This exists for legacy reasons to solve a few edge cases that have been solved in other ways.
-If we will need to use these mechanisms, we'll know, otherwise the default (setting to zero) is fine.
+If we need to use these mechanisms, we'll know, otherwise the default (setting to zero) is fine.

 A _segment selector_ contains the following information:

 * `index` bits 15-3: is the GDT selector.
 * `TI` bit 2: is the Table Indicator if clear it means GDT, if set it means LDT, in our case we can leave it to 0.
-* `RPL` bits 1 and 0:  is the Requested Priivlege Level, it will be explained later.
+* `RPL` bits 1 and 0:  is the Requested Privilege Level, it will be explained later.

 Constructing a segment selector is done like so: